-- showcase the best of what the fire industry has to offer end-users through turning presentations given to the SIG by its members into news stories that can be promoted through the FIA’s wide-reaching social media and e-communications to help promote the role IoT is currently playing in making the fire industry safer – this free promotion to presenters is worth £1350 and the full package can be read here
+- showcase the best of what the fire industry has to offer end-users through turning presentations given to the forum by its members into news stories that can be promoted through the FIA’s wide-reaching social media and e-communications to help promote the role IoT is currently playing in making the fire industry safer – this free promotion to presenters is worth £1350 and the full package can be read here

 How to join:

-The FIA IoT SIG provides a great opportunity for FIA members to work with other members under the banner of the FIA as the industry-leading voice to enable the fire industry and the customers we serve to benefit from IoT.
+The FIA IoT Forum provides a great opportunity for FIA members to work with other members under the banner of the FIA as the industry-leading voice to enable the fire industry and the customers we serve to benefit from IoT.

 08 January 2021